Skopee/7HUD-Skope/README.txt

 SCOREBOARD:

 	To change scoreboard to 6v6, simply hit click the "Scoreboard" button on the main menu or the in-game menu.

+	To change the scoreboard to the old one, simply delete Scoreboard.res, and rename Scoreboard -OLD.res as Scoreboard.res

 ------------------------------------------------------